yeamusic21/Courera-Machine-Learning-Specialization-Extra-Assignments/README.md

 # Coursera Machine Learning Specialization - Extra Assignments for Greater Learning

 ## Intro:
-I'm taking the Courera Machine Learning Specialization by University of Washington.
+I'm taking the Coursera Machine Learning Specialization by University of Washington.
 To further my learning I have created extra assignments for myself, forcing me to code up concepts from scratch.

 ## Tools:
 Most of these workbooks will be coded in Python, and most likely with emphasis on numpy.